choria-legacy/marionette-collective/website/reference/plugins/connector_rabbitmq.md

 plugin.rabbitmq.use_reply_exchange = true
 {% endhighlight %}

-in client/server config file.
+in client/server config file and add exchange for replies:

+{% highlight ini %}
+rabbitmqadmin declare exchange vhost=/mcollective name=mcollective_reply type=direct
+{% endhighlight %}

 Note that this change in config is backward-incompatible so you should upgrade all your MColective installations to same version.
-It also needs mcollective_reply exchange already created.